 Sales potential, keyword research and campaign structure

-Determining potential in the target market for Google Ad campaigns
+Determining potential in the target market for Google Ads campaigns

-The success of a Google Ad campaign translation depends on the potential of the keywords in the target market.
-By using keyword tools and the Google Keyword Planner to conduct international keyword research, it is possible to determine the search volumes achieved by (translated) relevant keywords in each country – whereby these translations should ideally be carried out by native speakers who can take account of local particularities.
-A useful tool for determining keywords to be translated is Google Trends, which gives an overview of current and historical search query trends and provides key information for a comprehensive analysis of international potential.
-By using Google Trends, businesses can obtain an existing set of keywords for other markets that can simply be converted to the relevant language.
-At the other end of the scale, established Google Ads experts from the target markets can work to identify an original set of keywords with high relevance for the markets in question.
+The success of a Google Ads campaign translation depends on the potential of the keywords in the target market.
+By using keyword tools and the Google Keyword Planner to conduct international keyword research, it is possible to determine the search volumes achieved by (translated) relevant keywords in each country.
+These translations should ideally be carried out by native speakers who can take account of local particularities.
+A useful tool for keyword research is Google Trends, which gives an overview of current and historical search query trends and provides key information for a comprehensive analysis of international potential.
+By using Google Trends, businesses can obtain existing keyword sets for other markets that can simply be converted to the relevant language.
+Alternatively, at the other end of the scale, established Google Ads experts from the target markets can work to identify an original set of keywords with high relevance for the markets in question.
 So-called ‘transcreation’ strikes a balance between the two approaches: it involves searching for optimal translation options for the existing master keywords.

 Finding the right account and campaign structure for international Google Ads

-When conducting international Google Ad campaigns, a meaningful account and campaign structure can be the decisive factor for success.
+When conducting international Google Ads campaigns, a meaningful account and campaign structure can be the decisive factor for success.
 Businesses can opt to create one account per market (or language) or to manage several languages and markets from one account.
 Here, the structure of a business offers a good indication of the right approach.
 If a business maintains separate budgets or products for different target markets, it may make sense to manage these from multiple accounts.
-If all markets are managed centrally, all campaigns may be managed from one account.
+If all markets are managed centrally, it may be more realistic for all campaigns to be managed from one account.

-Keyword research for international SEA campaigns: the MONDIS process
+Keyword research for international Google Ads campaigns: the MONDIS process

-- Central management: A decision is made as to which master keywords from the home market should be taken into account for international markets.
+- Central management: A decision is made as to which master keywords from the home market are applicable for international markets.

 - Central management: Pre-translation of keywords to identify suitable proposals and synonyms.

-- Local SEA consultant: Determination of search volumes and competition for the proposed keywords.
+- Input from local Google Ads consultants: Determination of search volumes and competition for the proposed keywords.

-- Local market specialist: Determination of a final set of keywords based on potential in the target market and for the business.
+- Input from local market specialists: Determination of a final set of keywords based on potential in the target market and for the business.

 Translating international Google Ads: what do I need to know?

-Criteria for the success of international Google Ad campaigns
+Criteria for the success of international Google Ads campaigns

-The creation of an international Google Ad campaign is a complex task requiring a great deal of experience and knowledge.
-Alongside multilingual keyword research for Google Ads or Bing Ads (Microsoft Advertising), it is attention to cultural differences, more than anything else, that can determine a campaign’s success.
-In SEA translations, terminology (correct use of words and technical terms), authenticity (through the input of native speakers), target group appeal, syntax (correct sentence structure), specialist knowledge and the optimal presentation of content are of key importance.
-These standards can typically only be ensured by a SEA expert from the target market who is well acquainted with local particularities.
+The creation of an international Google Ads campaign is a complex task requiring a great deal of experience and knowledge.
+Alongside multilingual keyword research for Google Ads or Bing Ads (Microsoft Advertising), it is awareness of cultural differences, more than anything else, that determines a campaign’s success.
+In Google Ads translations, terminology (correct use of words and technical terms), authenticity (through the input of native speakers), target group appeal, syntax (correct sentence structure), specialist knowledge and the optimal presentation of content are of key importance.
+These standards can typically only be ensured by a Google Ads expert from the target market who is well acquainted with local particularities.